 The Cooler Master Cosmos S is well-known for having terrible cable management and water cooling support.
 Getting both a 360mm and a 280mm radiator in the case with space to spare was a chore in itself, but managed it by mounting the SSD hard drives on the rear of the case using some spare mounts I had lying around from an old case.

-I did not buy all of the following water cooling gear in one go, I slowly acquired over time with the exception of all the fittings, tubing and new pump which came together.
+I did not buy all of the following water cooling gear in one go, I slowly acquired it over time with the exception of all the fittings, tubing and new pump which came together.
 The loop is performing very well at near silent operating noise.
 On a cool day with an ambient room temperature of 21*c my de-lidded Intel 4790k running at 4.8ghz Idles at just 27*c with load temperatures never breaking 65*c – even on a hot day.

 - EKWB EK-Supremacy EVO CPU Water Block (Nickel)